YashPimple/DevOps-Assesment/README.md

 ## Step 1: Docker
 ### Task
-Build a Dockerfile for deploying a simple web application with DynamoDB enabled.
+Build a Dockerfile for deploying a simple web application with Postgress enabled.
 The application and the database should run on different containers.

 ### Steps
 1. Create a new Rails application or use an existing one.